Zangetsu112/FreeRTOS-evpp/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme_TapNetworking.md

 The Tap Networking backend makes use of a tap networking device in the host.
 It offers very good performance and can be configured to create virtually any type of network topology.

-The Echo Client in this demo runs in QEMU inside the VM.
-We need to enable tap networking in QEMU to enable the Echo Client to be able to reach the Echo Server.
+The Echo Server in th EVPP demo server runs in QEMU inside the VM.
+We need to enable tap networking in QEMU to enable the Echo Server to be able to reach the Clients.
 Do the following steps in the VM:

 1. Run the `ifconfig` command to find the VM's network interface details: